lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 Materials made of PP, HDPE, LDPE, PS and PVC are conveyed to local companies, who provide them with appropriate recycling solutions.
 Mechanical processing is used to process them back up to produce new items.

 Composite materials make up a large proportion of so-called residual materials, which are particularly difficult to recycle due to coatings and adhesives.
 Up to now, we have therefore used them as a fuel to generate energy from them – as an alternative to burning fossil fuels.
-Compared to conventional energy production, new raw materials are substituted and a filter system in accordance with European standards keeps the resulting emissions low.

 We cooperate with the Berlin-based start-up Cleanhub and sell the so-called residual materials of the collected Ocean Impact Plastics to Indocement, a subsidiary of the German HeidelbergCement AG.
 Thus, foil and plastic bag residues, sachets for shampoo or ketchup, and other composite materials that cannot currently be processed into other products, for example, due to their aluminum coating, are fed into energy generation.
 Cleanhub in turn sells certificates to third-party companies, which use them to finance thermal recycling with Indocement and offset their plastic consumption.
 In return, Cleanhub supports us by precisely documenting the amount of plastic recovered, making our clean-up achievements more transparent.